Azure/blockchain-supply-chain-solution/azure-deployment/README.md

 # Azure Deployment script
-PowerShell script for deploying ARM templates to create the Supply Cahin environment in Azure.
+PowerShell script for deploying ARM templates to create the Supply Chain solution in Azure.

 ## Pre Requisites
 To run the deployment script, please make sure you have the following pre-requisites:
-1. PowerShell to run the script.
+1. PowerShell to run the script
-2. Node v8.4 or later.
+2. Node v8.4 or later
-3. Azure subscription.
+3. Azure subscription

 ## Getting Started
 Before running the script open the `deploy.conf` file and set the script configuration values.
 Here is a brief description of the configuration values:

 ### [General]
 * `deploymentType`: This is the deployment type.
-I could be one of two types:
+It can be one of two types:
-    1. WebApp: Use this option to deploy less secured environment.
-This option is used generally for development purposes.
+    1. WebApp: This is an environment for development and preview purposes.
+It is less secured and should not be used for production purposes.
     2. ASE: Use this option to deploy a secured environment with App Service Environment.
-Note: this option costs more that the WebApp option, but it’s strongly recommended for production environments.
+Note: this option costs more than the WebApp option, but is recommended for production purposes.
 * `namePrefix`: The name prefix of all the resources created by this script, except the Network Interfaces and the Storage Accounts of the Ethereum Consortium resources.
 * `resourceGroupName`: The Resource Group name that will include all the created resources by this script.
 * `resourceGroupLocation`: The geographic location of the resource group.
 Please choose one of the locations listed [here](https://azure.microsoft.com/en-us/regions/)